AKW254/Chillazi/README.md

-# 🤖 Smart AI Assistant — Helpdesk & Waiter System
+# 🤖 CHillazi Smart AI Assistant — Helpdesk & Waiter System
  ![Chillazi](screenshots/homepage.png)
 An intelligent conversational AI assistant built in **PHP (with MySQL)** that acts as both a **helpdesk agent** and a **virtual waiter**.
 It can chat naturally with customers, take food orders, confirm them, generate receipts, and manage ongoing conversations — all powered by **LLM (Gemini API)** integration.